CarmineOptions/konoha/docs/src/proposals.md

 ### Custom proposals

-Well suited for actions that are to be performed relatively frequently and that follow code paths defined ahead of time.
-Even though you could use an arbitrary proposal for everything that you would use a custom one for, this is not recommended as it obfuscates the meaning of proposals for anyone wishing to verify what is actually being passed.
+Custom proposals are best suited for actions that are performed regularly and follow predetermined procedures.
+While arbitrary proposals can technically be used for any action, doing so may obscure the intent of the proposals, making verification more difficult.

 Examples of what custom proposals are for:
 - adjust risk parameters of a lending protocol